joshi-aparna/blog/content/blog/azure_webjob/index.md

 I create a new resource group on Azure and start deployment of the ARM template using the following command:
  `az deployment group create --name MyWebAppWithWebjobDeployment --resource-group coreapptest --template-file .\deploy.json`

 Navigate to your resouce group -> webapp -> settings -> webjobs to find the deployed webjob.
-Hit "Run" to get started :) Happy coding :)
+Hit "Run" to get started.

 ![image](https://github.com/user-attachments/assets/3b51e5a0-0553-49c7-a8ad-504fb7812cdf)

+**Happy coding :)**